lugrao/cs5w-django-forum/README.md

 `all_posts`: Renders `all-postst.html` and shows all posts from all topics.

+`new_topic`: Renders `new-topic.html`, showing a form that allows the user to create a new topic.
+Saves the new topic into the database and redirects to that topic's page.

-`new_post`: Renders `new-post.html` and shows a form for the user to fill in order to post a comment.
-Saves the comment into the database.
+`new_post`: Renders `new-post.html`, showing a form that allows the user to create a new post.
+Saves the new post into the database and redirects to the topic's page.

 `edit_post`: Saves the new version of an existing post, modified by the user.

 `delete_post`: Deletes the selected post.

-`like`: Creates a new Like_Comment or Like_Post and saves it.
+`like`: Handle likes for comments and posts, saving them into the database or deleting them.

 ## util.py